 Tantalum markers may be implanted in human tissue in order to carry out RSA (radiostereometric analysis) studies.

 X-ray Markers in Implants

-For x-ray marking purposes, Tantalum is often used in combination with polymeric materials like PTFE or PEEK in e.g. spinal cages and joint implants and.
+For x-ray marking purposes, Tantalum is often used in combination with polymeric materials like PTFE or PEEK in many spinal cage and joint implant procedures.
 The metal allows exact determination of the position of the implant during surgery by digital imaging.
 The markers or indicators may be used in different forms as shown below.
-Often a set of different shaped markers is used in an implant to allow three dimensional determination of the implant direction.
+Often a set of different shaped markers is used in an implant to allow for three-dimensional determination of the implant’s direction.

 Typical forms of Tantalum Markers

-Marker pins made from tantalum wire or tantalum rod material may be inserted in different lengths in e.g. spinal cages allowing the surgeon to determine the type of implant inserted.
+Marker pins made from tantalum wire, or tantalum rods, may be inserted at different lengths in spinal cages.
+This would give the surgeon many options to create the proper fit within the implant.

-Tantalum beads or balls are commonly used for insertion in human tissue (as the may be inserted by a gun) and in various forms of implants (e.g. hip, knee, spinal etc).
-The advantage by the spherical markers is that they show up as points in the radio graphs and it is possible to determine to what extend the implant migrates in the body.
-Implant migration may be determined by RSA techniques where x-rays images obtained from the patient allow surgeons to make precise measurements on prosthesis migration down to approximately 0.1 mm.
+Tantalum beads and balls are commonly used for insertion in human tissue (as they may be inserted by a bead inserter) and in various forms of implants (e.g. hip, knee, spinal etc.) The advantage of the spherical markers is that they show up as points in the radiographs, and it is possible to determine to what extent the implant has migrated in the body.
+Implant migration may be determined by RSA techniques, where x-rays images obtained from the patient allow surgeons to make precise measurements on prosthesis migration down to approximately 0.1 mm.

 Literature on Tantalum X-ray Markers used in RSA